 Neuromuscular diseases biosample collection

-In collaboration with the Regenerative Medicine Biotrust, Dr. Staff's research team has collected skin biopsies from hundreds of people with neuromuscular disorders, primarily with amyotrophic lateral sclerosis (ALS) or hereditary peripheral neuropathy (Charcot-Marie-Tooth disease).
-Many of these skin samples have been reprogrammed into induced pluripotent stem cells (iPSCs) and are widely available for collaborations with researchers worldwide.
+Dr. Staff's research team has collected skin biopsies from hundreds of people with neuromuscular disorders, primarily from those with amyotrophic lateral sclerosis (ALS) or hereditary peripheral neuropathy, also called Charcot -Marie-Tooth disease.
+Many of these skin samples have been reprogrammed into induced pluripotent stem cells, and they are widely available for collaborations with researchers worldwide.

-In collaboration with the Center for Regenerative Biotherapeutics Biotrust, the Translational Neuromuscular Disease Research Lab identifies, enrolls and collects skin fibroblasts from people with neuromuscular diseases, focusing on Charcot-Marie-Tooth disease and amyotrophic lateral sclerosis (ALS).
-Many of these skin fibroblast lines have been reprogrammed into induced pluripotent stem cells (IPSCs), which can then be potentially differentiated into any cell type in the body for further studies.
-The Translational Neuromuscular Disease Research Lab is using these samples to study chemotherapy-induced peripheral neuropathy and Charcot-Marie-Tooth disease.
-Importantly, these samples are available for use collaboratively throughout the research community.
-For more information, contact the Biotrust.
+The Translational Neuromuscular Disease Research Lab identifies, enrolls and collects skin fibroblasts from people with neuromuscular diseases, focusing on ALS, spinal muscular atrophy and Charcot-Marie-Tooth disease.
+Many of these skin fibroblast lines have been reprogrammed into induced pluripotent stem cells that can then be potentially differentiated into any cell type in the body for further studies.

 ALS blood and cerebrospinal fluid